griphiam/markphilpot_com/content/2019/2019_02_anime_winter_first.md

 ![Boogiepop wa Warawanai (2019)]({filename}/images/anime/2019/winter/nx101283-YpZqD7wrzWui.jpg "Boogiepop wa Warawanai (2019)"){: .center}
 ![MADHOUSE]({filename}/images/anime/studios/half/madhouse.png){: .studio}

-I'm not at all familar with the original (done almost 20 years ago at this point) so I went in completely cold turkey.
+I'm not at all familiar with the original (done almost 20 years ago at this point) so I went in completely cold turkey.
 First impression was excellent and a good decision to air the first two episodes at once.
 There seems to be a bit of overlapping character designs which caused a bit of confusion as to who is who, but I think I've manged to get the three initial groups straight now.
 The non-linear storytelling takes effort as there aren't a lot of queues for you to anchor on.

 The OP and ED are each fantastic as well!